 - Ear or neck pain that typically stems from where the tonsils were and may last for up to two weeks

-- Voice changes that usually goes away in two or three weeks (your child’s voice may sound higher-pitched, muffled or nasally)
+- Voice changes that usually go away in two or three weeks (your child’s voice may sound higher pitched, muffled or nasally)

-At Children’s, we perform thousands of tonsillectomies each year on kids ages 0 to 21, so our team brings their pediatric expertise and years of experience to every procedure.
+At Children’s, we perform thousands of tonsillectomies each year on kids from birth to age 21, so our team brings its pediatric expertise and years of experience to every procedure.

 Steven Goudy, MD, is Medical Director of Otolaryngology at Children’s Healthcare of Atlanta, as well as Professor and Director of Pediatric Otolaryngology at Emory University School of Medicine.
 He joined Children’s in 2015 by way of Vanderbilt University Children’s Hospital, where he worked for 10 years following his fellowship training in pediatric otolaryngology.

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.